Princess Knight: Other adaptations

 Because of the success of the first manga, a radio dramatization was created.
-A serial drama, the Princess Knight adaptation was broadcast on Radio Tokyo between April 4, 1955 and September 26, 1955.
-Almost thirty years later, a theater adaptation of the manga was created by the company Dengeki, running from July 5, 1984 to July 17, 1983.
+A serial drama, the Princess Knight adaptation was broadcast on Radio Tokyo between April 4, 1955, and September 26, 1955.
+Almost thirty years later, a theater adaptation of the manga was created by the company Dengeki, running from July 5, 1984, to July 17, 1983.
 It played at Parco Space Part 3, was directed by Mitsumasa Shinozaki, written by Tsutomu Mukai, and starred Ran Ito.
 Another musical came in 1998; it was directed by Shunsaku Kawake, written by Kensuke Yokouchi, and starred Yoshihiko Inohara, Sae Isshiki and Ranran Suzuki.
 Yokouchi wrote another play and directed it himself; it was staged at Kanagawa Prefectural Youth Center in 2011, and starred Mikan Asakura.
 (Note: By the time of the production, "Mikan Asakura" was the actress' pseudonym, which later changed to "Nami" in 2013.)
 Yokouchi was also the screenwriter for two other stage adaptations in 2014 and 2016; both were directed by Masanari Ujigawa and staged at Rikkōkai Hall.
 The former starred Haruka Katayama and Aya Kamiki, while the latter featured Hirono Suzuki and Yui Itō.

-In 2006, Princess Knight was adapted into a musical, Princess Knight: The Musical (リボンの騎士 ザ・ミュージカル, Ribon no Kishi Za Myūjikaru), and performed in Japan by members of the popular idol groups Morning Musume and v-u-den with Ai Takahashi in the lead role.
+In 2006, Princess Knight was adapted into a musical, Princess Knight: The Musical (リボンの騎士 ザ・ミュージカル, Ribbon no Kishi Za Myūjikaru), and performed in Japan by members of the popular idol groups Morning Musume and v-u-den with Ai Takahashi in the lead role.
 Directed by Shinji Ueda, with screenplay by Shinji Kimura and music by Masato Kai, it played at Shinjuku Koma Theater from August 1 to 27.
-The Up-Front Works record label Zetima released a music collection and a DVD of the musical on July 26, and November 29, 2006 respectively.
+The Up-Front Works record label Zetima released a music collection and a DVD of the musical on July 26, and November 29, 2006, respectively.
 Later, on December 25, its television broadcast was done by BS Japan.

 In 2015, celebrating the 60th anniversary of Nakayoshi magazine, a musical directed by Yukio Ueshima, written by Sayaka Asai and with music composed by Shuhei Kamimura was staged.
 It starred Nogizaka46's Erika Ikuta and Reika Sakurai as Sapphire and Hecate respectively, while Keisuke Kaminaga and Tsunenori Aoki completed the main four in the poster, playing Prince Franz and the pirate Blood respectively.
 From November 12 to November 17, it ran at Tokyo's Akasaka ACT Theater and it was followed by exhibitions at Theater Brava in Osaka from December 3 to December 6.